-AboutJonathan is primarily a musicologist, with overlapping research interests in music and screen media, musical borrowing and intertextuality, and musical reception.
-He also performs as a drummer and percussionist in various contexts.
+AboutI am primarily a musicologist, with overlapping research interests in music and screen media, musical borrowing and intertextuality, and musical reception.
+I also perform as a drummer and percussionist in various contexts.

-Jonathan was awarded his PhD in musicology from the University of Bristol in 2014.
-His research on screen-music topics is published and forthcoming in journals and edited books, as well as in his monograph, Reeled In: Pre-existing Music in Narrative Film (Routledge, 2019).
-In 2020, he co-organized the conference ‘Hidden Figures of Screen Music and Sound’.
+My PhD was awarded by the University of Bristol in 2014.
+My research on screen-music topics is published and forthcoming in journals and edited books, as well as in my monograph, Reeled In: Pre-existing Music in Narrative Film (Routledge, 2019).
+In 2020, I co-organized the conference ‘Hidden Figures of Screen Music and Sound’.

-Jonathan has taught music at City (University of London), Keele University, Oxford Brookes University, Plymouth University, the Royal College of Music, Royal Holloway (University of London), the University of Bristol, and the University of Cambridge.
-He is a Fellow of the Higher Education Academy.
+I have taught music at City (University of London), Keele University, Oxford Brookes University, Plymouth University, the Royal College of Music, Royal Holloway (University of London), the University of Bristol, and the University of Cambridge.
+I am a Fellow of the Higher Education Academy.

 Work Shared in CORE